Cyberglamdring/4employers/README.md

 Achievements
 -
 In my opinion, now is my best achievement: At first, I created Kubernetes cluster with master and workers pods.
-Secondly, provision Jenkins artifacts on kube cluster and stored artifacts (which build using Maven tool) on Nexus local repository (which was created on another VM).
-Also, I created container on worked pod with SonarQube for continuous inspection of code quality.
+Secondly, provision Jenkins artifacts on kube cluster and stored artifacts (which build using Maven tool) on Nexus local repository (which I was created on another VM).
+Also, I created container on Worker POD with SonarQube for continuous inspection of code quality.
 Perhaps, do not forget about performance analyzing.
 I used for this needs Zabbix or Prometeus.
 To sum up, I think, I can create Ansible playbook for this provision.

 Goals
 -